FusionAuth/fusionauth-site/site/_posts/2020-08-11-advanced-registration-form.md

 ## Create form fields

 Navigate to "Customizations" and then "Form fields".
 Here are the form fields that are available by default.
+Each of these has a key, such as `user.email`, and these are called "predefined keys".

 Pic TBD

-You can add as many as you'd like.
+You can add as many custom fields as you'd like.
+Each of these use custom keys.
 Let's add a couple for our sign up form.
-Let's add `minprice`.
+Let's add a key of `minprice`.
 We'll have the data type be a number and use the text form control.
 Let's leave it as optional.
 While it is useful information, we don't want to stop someone from signing up if they don't know it or aren't comfortable sharing it.
 Here's what it might look like before we save the configuration.

 Pic TBD

-Note that the fieldname is `registration.data.minprice`.
+Note that the fieldname is `registration.data.minprice`, which is the full custom key name.
 We can create as many custom fields as we want and store them in this data field.
 We can also create custom fields tied to the user.

 As a reminder, [a registration](/docs/v1/tech/core-concepts/registrations) is a link between a user and an application.
 Since this is a real estate application, we'll want information that is germane to this app to be stored on the registration.
 If we were later to build a mortgage application, there'd be different data associated with that registration.
 But, on the other hand, if we wanted to ask for additional information better associated with the user, such as their income, that would be best stored in the `user.data` field.

 Let's also add a 'maxprice' and use the same settings.
+It'll have a different key, but is also a number and should be optional.

 Finally, we'll add a geographic area.
-This will be required.
 It'll be a string, but let's use the textarea form control to give people a bit more space to tell us what they are looking for.

 Pic TBD